 6.1.4.1 Coordination between 5GSM and ESM with N26 interface

-Interworking to EPS is supported for a PDU session, if the context includes the mapped EPS bearer.
+Interworking to EPS is supported for a PDU session, if the PDU session includes the mapped EPS bearer.
 The SMF shall not include any mapped EPS bearer contexts associated with a PDU session for LADN.
 See coding of the Mapped EPS bearer contexts IE in subclause 9.10.4.5.

-Upon inter-system change from N1 mode to S1 mode in EMM-IDLE mode, the UE shall create the default EPS bearer context and the dedicated EPS bearer context(s) based on the parameters of mapped EPS bearer contexts in the PDU session context, if available.
+Upon inter-system change from N1 mode to S1 mode in EMM-IDLE mode, the UE shall create the default EPS bearer context and the dedicated EPS bearer context(s) based on the parameters of mapped EPS bearer contexts in the PDU session, if available.
 The UE uses the parameters from each PDU session for which interworking to EPS is supported to create corresponding default EPS bearer context and optionally dedicated EPS bearer context(s) as follows:

 a) the PDU session type of the PDU session shall be mapped to the PDN type of the default EPS bearer context as follows: